Air France Flight 8969: Aftermath

 As a result of the damage to the aircraft, the A300 was written off and later scrapped at the airport in September 1995.
 Several hours after the incident ended, the Armed Islamic Group, which had claimed responsibility for the event, killed four Roman Catholic priests in retaliation in Tizi-Ouzou, Algeria.
 Three of the priests were French, while one was Belgian.

 The crew of the A300 and the GIGN forces received high national honours.
 Charles Pasqua, then the minister for the interior, said that throughout the ordeal the crew "rose to the occasion".
 Bernard Dhellemme returned to flying and worked for Air France for nine years before retiring.
 Flight attendant Claude Burgniard said that she "kept seeing the faces" of the three passengers who had been executed; when she received her medal she realised that she had helped save 173 people; this allowed her to mourn and get over the incident.
 Burgniard said that she does not wear the medal, but that she felt like she deserved it.
 Burgniard, who also received a message of thanks from the airline, never again worked for Air France.
 Flight attendant Christophe Morin stopped working for Air France and began to work for a charitable organisation.

 A former militant group leader admitted that the men had planned to detonate the aircraft over the Eiffel Tower.
 The militant group never again attempted this plot.
 Pasqua said that if the militants crashed an aircraft on the Eiffel Tower or the Élysée Palace, they would have committed what they would believe to be "an extraordinary feat."

 Flights between Algiers and Paris are now Flights 1355, 1451, 1555, 1755, and 1855 (operating to Charles de Gaulle instead of Orly).
-Flight number 8969 is now a codeshare flight number for Delta Air Lines flight number 1584 between Greater Rochester International Airport and Hartsfield–Jackson Atlanta International Airport.

 Passengers and crew

 Most of the passengers were Algerians; 138 of the passengers were Algerian citizens.
 A significant number of the passengers were French people leaving Algeria.
-Captain Bernard Dhellemme said that the hijackers, who had extensively planned the operation, did not anticipate that most of the passengers would be Algerians.
+Captain Bernard Dhellemme said that the hijackers, who had extensively planned the operation, did not anticipate that most of the passengers and they would be Algerians.
 The hijackers recited Quran verses and tried to reassure the Algerian passengers.
 Witness accounts said that they terrorised non-Algerians.